Interpretable Deep Learning Methods for Multiview Learning: Methods

-Although $\norm{\cdot}_{2, 1}$ helps to promote column-wise sparsity, we did observe that the columns of $G_{d}\paren{\bZ}$ were not exactly zero across all samples but were shrunk toward zero, for noise variables, perhaps as a result of our use of an automatic differentiation function.
+Although $\norm{\cdot}_{2, 1}$ helps promote column-wise sparsity, we did observe that the columns of $G_{d}\paren{\bZ}$ were not exactly zero across all samples but were shrunk towards zero for noise variables, perhaps as a result of our use of an automatic differentiation function.
 Thus, we proceed as follows to select/rank features.
 Once we have learned the latent code $\bZ$ and neural networks $G_1$, $G_2$, ..., $G_D$, we use this information to obtain reconstructed data for the different views, that is, to obtain $G_d(\bZ)$ for the view $d$.
 We then calculate the column-wise $l_2$ norm of $G_d(\bZ)$, and choose the top $r$\% columns with the largest column norms as important features for the corresponding view.
 It is imperative that the variables in each view be on the same scale in order to use this ranking procedure.
 Thus, we standardize each variable to have mean zero and variance one.
 We save the indices of important features as $\bI_1$, $\bI_2$, ...,$\bI_D$, and we denote the new datasets with the selected indices as $\bX^{\prime (1)}, \bX^{\prime (2)}, ..., \bX^{\prime (D)}$.

 Compared to existing deep learning methods for associating multiple views (e.g., deep generalized CCA), our formulation (\ref{eqn:nonlinear}) is unique because we learn the shared low-dimensional representation, $\bZ$, while also selecting important variables in each view that drive the association among views.
-Similarly to Deep GCCA, and unlike CCA and Deep CCA that only learn linear transformations of each view, we learn $\bZ$, which is independent of the views and allows one to reconstruct all the view-specific representations simultaneously.
-Downstream analyses could use the learned $\bZ$ in classification, regression, or clustering algorithms.
-Figure \ref{fig:fs} is a schematic representation to train the neural network and select features.
+Similarly to Deep GCCA, and unlike CCA and Deep CCA that only learn linear transformations of each view, we learn $\bZ$, which is independent of the views and allows one to reconstruct all the view-specific representations simultaneously. \cref{fig:fs} is a schematic representation to train the neural network and select features.
+After that, downstream analyses can use the learned $\bZ$ in classification, regression, and clustering algorithms, as shown in \cref{fig:train}.